Use bulldozers against BJP leaders in Bihar: CPI | Politics

 Lalu Prasad Yadav, RJD chief and the then chief minister of Bihar, had stopped Advani's Ram Rath Yatra at Samastipur in October 1990.

-The CPI leader stressed the need for combating communalism which was being manifested in ''denigration of the Prophet on one hand and cries of sar tan se juda on the other''.
+The CPI leader stressed the need for combating communalism which was being manifested in ''denigration of the Prophet on one hand and cries of 'sar tan se juda' (beheading) on the other''.

 He also charged the Narendra Modi government at the Centre with having wrecked the economy and indulging in ''window dressing'' in the face of depleting foreign exchange reserves and the rupee in a state of free fall.

-Asserting that CPI was committed to protecting the national interest even vis a vis communist China, Anjan blamed Modi government for an eskewed balance of payments and challenged it to bring a ''white paper'' on territory allegedly encroached upon by the neighboring country.
+Asserting that CPI was committed to protecting the national interest even vis-a-vis communist China, Anjan blamed Modi government for a skewed balance of payments and challenged it to bring a ''white paper'' on territory allegedly encroached upon by the neighbouring country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)